DevLinky/Linky-s-KeeperFX/README.md

 - The Zombie

 Attracted to graveyards (33% chance to spawn zombie, 66% vampire), zombies are not particularily strong.
 They are weak, lacking both damage and health.
-But once defeated, their corpses do not rot like other creatures, zombies will come back to life (that's what zombies do, right?).
+But once defeated, their corpses do not rot like other creatures.
+Zombies will come back to life (that's what zombies do, right?).

 - The Salamender